-Emma-Lee Amponsah (she/her) is a writer, theorist and creative producer with a broad interest in dynamics of power and empowerment in media and culture.
-Currently associated with FElix meritis as a cultural programmer, she designs and curates interdisciplinary programs exploring the intersections of culture, power, and art.
+Emma-Lee Amponsah (she/her) is a dreamer, writer, theorist, creative producer, and community builder.
+Currently associated with Felix meritis and Rode hoed as a cultural programmer, she designs and curates interdisciplinary programs on abolition, community, and more.

 Get in touch for collaborations, consultation or other inquires.